Harold-Anderson/d1-pages-svelte-test/README.md

 pnpm exec wrangler pages dev .svelte-kit/cloudflare
 ```

-It is important to understand that the Cloudflare execution environment is not Node.js.
+It is important to understand that the project is being run in a simulated Cloudflare execution environment, and that the Javascript files that are being executed are the ones that ``pnpm run build`` created.
+This is not the same as running ``pnpm run dev``, which would run the project under Vite and Node.js.

 wrangler simulates the deployment environment as much as possible.
 For instance, the backend is [workerd](https://blog.cloudflare.com/workerd-open-source-workers-runtime/), not Node.js, which is what ``vite`` and ``pnpm run dev`` would use.
 The output will be: